Reinventing the Internet of Things (ioT)

 What we do

-Sensor IT specialises in the production of sensor detection and data generation devices which target connected (Internet of Things – IoT) deployments.
+Sensor IT specialises in the production of endpoints, sensor detection and data generation devices targeting connected (Internet of Things – IoT) systems.
 We use low-cost, industrial Single Board Computers (SBC) and Systems on a Chip (SoC) components, such as those based on Atmel® and ARM® processors (which powers the ubiquitous Raspberry PI) that enable rapid prototyping and significantly lower the final production cost without impacting the quality of the final product.
-The range of products we use sensors and components from a wide range of suppliers, enabling us to use those that are more suited to the job at hand, such as Nordic Semiconductor®, U-Blox®, Semtech®, just to name a few.
+The range of products we use sensors and components from a wide range of suppliers, enabling us to use those that are more suited to the job at hand.
+Essentially, we are technology agnostic.

-Following best practices around portability and scalability, at Sensor IT we develop IoT Firmware and Software code following a strict IPR approach that goes through owing the IPR of everything we create.
+Following best practices around portability and scalability, at Sensor IT we develop IoT Firmware and Software code based on a strict approach that goes through owning the complete IPR of everything we create.
 We do not embed Open Source or GPL licenced products in our libraries.

-Sensor IT’s product development processes follow an user-centric approach during which products are custom designed to meet specific requirements, rather than expecting customers to evaluate whether our products are suitable for their needs.
+Sensor IT’s product development processes follow an user-centric approach upon which prototypes are custom designed to meet specific requirements, rather than expecting customers to evaluate whether our products are suitable for their needs.

-Our experience managing complex technological programmes can be projected into your own IoT initiative.
-We can cover all three aspects that every project involves: technical, commercial and legal.
+Our experience managing complex technological programmes can be projected into your own IoT initiatives.
+We can cover all three aspects that typically every project involves: technical, commercial and legal.

 At Sensor IT, we design IoT prototypes from the ground up, starting with the schematic, following it with the PCB design and finishing with the product sourcing and manufacturing.
 Small prototype batches are typically assembled in our lab, with large batches being outsourced.